Azure/terraform-cdk-constructs/API.md

 public addConsumerGroup(name: string, userMetadata?: string): ConsumerGroup
 ```

+Adds a Consumer Group to an existing Event Hub instance.

+This method creates a new Consumer Group for the specified Event Hub.
+Consumer groups represent a view of the entire Event Hub,
+allowing consumer applications to have separate, independent views of the event stream.
+They read the stream at their own pace
+and maintain their own sequence point or offset.
+This enables a single Event Hub to support multiple consumer applications.

 ###### `name`<sup>Required</sup> <a name="name" id="@microsoft/terraform-cdk-constructs.azure_eventhub.Instance.addConsumerGroup.parameter.name"></a>

 - *Type:* string

+The name of the Consumer Group to be added.

+This name must be unique within the Event Hub namespace.

 ---

 ###### `userMetadata`<sup>Optional</sup> <a name="userMetadata" id="@microsoft/terraform-cdk-constructs.azure_eventhub.Instance.addConsumerGroup.parameter.userMetadata"></a>

 - *Type:* string

+Optional.

+User-defined metadata for the Consumer Group.
+This metadata is useful for storing additional
+  information about the consumer group, such as its purpose or operational details.

 ---